Yesterland

 The Twilight Zone Tower of Terror loomed over Tuck and Roll’s Drive ’Em Buggies for most of its existence.
 The 2017 transformation of the tower into Guardians of the Galaxy – Mission: BREAKOUT! portended the end of the bumping buggies.

-After a run of almost 16 years, Flik’s Fun Fair closed permanently September 4, 2018, to make way for a Marvel-themed land.
+After a run of almost 16 years, Flik’s Fun Fair closed permanently September 4, 2018, to make way for Avengers Campus.
 And that was the end of Tuck and Roll’s Drive ’Em Buggies.

 Click here to post comments at MiceChat about this article.